Meillaya/Tsune/README.md

 <br/>

-# Why should you choose tsune?
+# Why should you choose Tsune?

 - **🚀 Fast:** Smooth and quick streaming with minimal buffering.
 - **🎨 Sleek UI:** User-friendly and eye-catching.